-It seems to be a great thing for a producer, but actually there are few buyers who want to pay 4k stock footage two and a half times what they pay for full HD.
+It seems to be an excellent thing for a producer, but actually, there are few buyers who want to pay 4k stock footage two and a half times what they pay for full HD.
 This is what I think now, but I can change my mind in the future.

 - Not for my technique

 - Only because I decided to shoot in full HD before my competitors.